chloealbright/DevHiveMind/Architecture/System Design/System Design Thought Process Flow.md

   - architecturalParadigm
 author:
   - jacgit18
-Comments: Still cleaning up this process flow maybe can convert to a mind map or something visual.
+Comments: Still cleaning up this documentation I might convert to a mind map or something visual like some type of decision tree.
 Status: Refinement
 Started: 2024-01-04
 EditDate: 2024-01-26